-- Do not overfill the coolant bottle. - Check coolant freeze point in the system. - If frequent coolant additions are required, or if the level in the bottle does not drop when the engine cools, the cooling system should be pressure tested for leaks. - Maintain coolant concentration of 50% ethylene glycol (minimum) with recommended antifreeze for proper corrosion protection of your engine that contains aluminum components. - Make sure that the radiator and coolant bottle hoses are not kinked or obstructed. - Keep the front of the radiator clean.
+• Do not overfill the coolant bottle.

+- Check coolant freeze point in the system. - If frequent coolant additions are required, or if the level in the bottle does not drop when the engine cools, the cooling system should be pressure tested for leaks. - Maintain coolant concentration at 50% HOAT ethylene glycol engine coolant (minimum) and distilled water for proper corrosion protection of your engine which contains aluminum components. - Make sure that the radiator and coolant bottle hoses are not kinked or obstructed. - Keep the front of the radiator clean.
 If your vehicle has air conditioning, keep the front of the condenser clean, also. - Do not change the thermostat for summer or winter operation.
-If replacement is ever necessary, install
+If replacement is ever necessary, install ONLY the correct type thermostat.
+Other designs may result in unsatisfactory cooling performance, poor gas mileage, and increased emissions.